 Buzz Group Ltd Privacy Notice

-This Privacy Notice explains how we use personal data and your rights under data protection laws.
+This Privacy Policy explains how we use personal data and your rights under relevant data protection laws.

-Our websites buzzbingo.com and buzzcasino.com are operated by Buzz Bingo Digital Limited.
-Buzz Bingo Digital Limited trades from Office 208, Unit 1.02, World Trade Centre, 6 Bayside Road, Gibraltar, GX11 1AA and the Data Protection Officer is registered with the Gibraltar Regulatory Authority.
+1.1.
+Our websites, buzzcasino.com and buzzbingo.com, are operated by Buzz Bingo Digital Limited.
+Buzz Bingo Digital Limited trades from Suite 2.2, Waterport Place, Europort Road, Gibraltar, GX11 1AA and the Data Protection Officer is registered with the Gibraltar Regulatory Authority.

-Our clubs and badabingo.co.uk are operated by Buzz Group Limited.
-Buzz Group Limited is incorporated and registered in England and Wales with company number 00794943 and the registered office is Unit 1, Castle Marina Road, Nottingham NG7 1TN.
+1.2.
+Our clubs, badabingo.co.uk, buzzbingojobs.co.uk and buzgroupltd.co.uk are operated by Buzz Group Limited.
+Buzz Group Limited is incorporated and registered in England and Wales with company number 00794943, and the registered office is Unit 1, Castle Marina Road, Nottingham NG7 1TN.
 Buzz Group Limited is registered with the ICO under registration number Z8801135.

 2. Contacting Us